Unitary representation: Formal definitions

 Two unitary representations π1: G → U(H1), π2: G → U(H2) are said to be unitarily equivalent if there is a unitary transformation A:H1 → H2 such that π1(g) = A* ∘ π2(g) ∘ A for all g in G. When this holds, A is said to be an intertwining operator for the representations $(\pi_1,H_1),(\pi_2,H_2)$.

 If $\pi$ is a representation of a connected Lie group $G$ on a finite-dimensional Hilbert space $H$, then $\pi$ is unitary if and only if the associated Lie algebra representation $d\pi:\mathfrak{g}\rightarrow\mathrm{End}(H)$ maps into the space of skew-self-adjoint operators on $H$.

 Complete reducibility

 A unitary representation is completely reducible, in the sense that for any closed invariant subspace, the orthogonal complement is again a closed invariant subspace.
 This is at the level of an observation, but is a fundamental property.
 For example, it implies that finite-dimensional unitary representations are always a direct sum of irreducible representations, in the algebraic sense.

 Since unitary representations are much easier to handle than the general case, it is natural to consider unitarizable representations, those that become unitary on the introduction of a suitable complex Hilbert space structure.
-This works very well for finite groups, and more generally for compact groups, by an averaging argument applied to an arbitrary hermitian structure.
+This works very well for finite groups, and more generally for compact groups, by an averaging argument applied to an arbitrary hermitian structure (more specifically, a new inner product defined by an averaging argument over the old one, w.r.t which the representation is unitary).
 For example, a natural proof of Maschke's theorem is by this route.